 Then I happened upon an exhibit of the Quilts of Gees Bend.
 The quilts and the ladies of Gees Bend inspired me to pull out and dust off my sewing machine.
 I bought all the books and read about those quilters.
 Their attitude and philosophy about quilting touched something in me.
 The freedom, the whimsy, the confidence to do their own thing inspired me.

-I stumbled onto three other quilters Weeks and Ringle...the authors of the Modern Quilt Workshop and Denyse Schmidt.
-A light bulb went off in my head when I discovered those quilters...quilts can be modern.
+I stumbled onto Denyse Schmidt.
+A light bulb went off in my head when I discovered her...quilts can be modern.
 That opened a door for me.
-I bought both books and was ready to learn about improvisation.
-I was disappointed to find little in the books about their process.
+I bought her book and was ready to learn about improvisation.
+I was disappointed to find little in the book about process.
 I researched improvisational quilting and found little.
 Through my blog friends I learned more about Gwen Marston and some other quilters who had been working improvisationally.
 I looked at their work and told myself I could do that.
 So I gave it a try.
 I simply struck out on my own.